imdevan/imdevan.github.io/_posts/blog/2016-05-16-how-to-talk-to-anyone.md

 2. Intentionally practice being friendly, so that you are ready when you need to be
 3. Put yourself out there

-I would recomend this book 👍
+I would recommend this book 👍